kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

   the popular osx package manager.

 ### Install The Latest Java Version.
 ClojureScript requires the latest Java version.
 Version 8 at the time of this post.
-If anytime during these exercises you encounter an error running `lein` that looks like:
+If at anytime during these exercises you encounter an error running `lein` that looks like:

 ```
 Exception in thread "main" java.util.regex.PatternSyntaxException:
     Unknown inline modifier near index 2 (?U)^[\p{Alpha}_$]^, compiling:(cljs/util.clj:158:33)
 ```

-You need the latest Java.
+You need to install the latest version of Java.

 ```
 brew tap caskroom/cask
 brew install brew-cask
 ```

-If you get the error "already installed", follow the instructions to unlink it, then install again:
+If you get the error "already installed," follow these instructions to unlink it and then install again:

 ```
 brew unlink brew-cask